AGOberprieler/LoCoLotive/README.md

   -a ANNOTATION, --annotation ANNOTATION
                         Genome annotation (GFF3 file, optional) -e EVALUE, --evalue EVALUE
-                        E-value threshold for saving BLAST hits (default:
+                        E-value threshold for saving BLAST hits (default: 1e-5) -i, --relax_intron_def
-                        1e-5)
-  -i, --relax_intron_def
                         Relax definition of intronic regions to include even exon-overlapping parts. (legacy option) -m MC_LENGTH, --mc_length MC_LENGTH
-                        Probes with multi-copy regions of at least MC_LENGTH bp will be discarded. (default: 15) -r, --run_all         (Re)run all intermediate steps.
+                        Targets with multi-copy regions of at least MC_LENGTH bp will be discarded. (default: 15) -r, --run_all         (Re)run all intermediate steps.
 This may be useful, if previous runs have been interrupted.

 ```

-As a minimum, two FASTA files, i.e., probe sequences and reference genome, are required to run the pipeline.
+As a minimum, two FASTA files, i.e., target sequences and reference genome, are required to run the pipeline.
 If an additional GFF3 file comprising exon information is provided via the `-a` option, intronic regions will be highlighted as uppercase in the created MSAs.
-In this case, intronic bases located between consecutive BLAST hits of the same probe sequence will also be reported in the tabular output file (summary.txt).
+In this case, intronic bases located between consecutive BLAST hits of the same target sequence (not to be confused with "subject sequences" of BLAST!) will also be reported in the tabular output file (summary.txt).

 **NOTE**:
 - The main script run.py has to be executed **inside the LoCoLotive directory**.
 When using the Docker image, all input files must also be placed in this directory!
-- If MC_LENGTH is too high, it is more likely that, in the final MSAs (produced by MAFFT), parts of probe sequences will be aligned to different reference positions than suggested by BLAST, possibly requiring manual correction.
+- If MC_LENGTH is too high, it is more likely that, in the final MSAs (produced by MAFFT), parts of target sequences will be aligned to different reference positions than suggested by BLAST, possibly requiring manual correction.
 However, summary.txt will not be affected by this problem.

 ## Example 1

 ### Input preparation

-For illustration, we will use LoCoLotive to filter Compositae-specific probe sequences (Mandel et al. 2014).
+For illustration, we will use LoCoLotive to filter Compositae-specific target sequences (Mandel et al. 2014).
 Genome assembly ASM311234v1 (Shen et al. 2018) for *Artemisia annua* will be used as an annotated reference.

 1. Download reference genome from NCBI: https://www.ncbi.nlm.nih.gov/data-hub/assembly/GCA_003112345.1/ (download "Genomic sequence (FASTA)" and "Annotated features (GFF3)" and extract the files from the download archive)
-2. Download probe sequences, more precisely the source ESTs used for probe design: https://raw.githubusercontent.com/Smithsonian/Compositae-COS-workflow/master/COS_sunf_lett_saff_all.fasta
+2. Download target sequences, i.e., the source ESTs used for probe design: https://raw.githubusercontent.com/Smithsonian/Compositae-COS-workflow/master/COS_sunf_lett_saff_all.fasta
 3. Move/copy both FASTA files and the GFF file into the LoCoLotive directory.

 To avoid redundant loci, we will only use source ESTs from sunflower.